harveyjavier/harveyjavier/README.md

 ### About me:
 - 👨‍💻 I love to code and create something that is a solution to a problem
 - 🚵 When I'm away from the monitor, I'm on the trails.
 It's been my zen and favorite recreational activity lately
-- 🎮 I play video games on my Switch and PC.
-But had less playing time lately.
+- 🎮 I play video games on my Switch and PC, but had less playing time lately.
 Been busy coding and shredding
 - 🏀 I used to play hoops before I tore my ACL on my right knee.
 Surgery and long recovery period locked me indoors, and opened an opportunity for me to improve my coding skills
 - ☕ Coffee is my fuel
 - ♾️ I'm a lifelong learner